 Jesus can be very straightforward and direct.

-His suggestion on criticizing is to not do it.
+His suggestion on criticizing and judging others is to not do it if we have the same problem ourselves.
 Period.
 End of story.
 No other advice.
 In other places He elaborates why but the reason here is pretty compelling.

 I must admit, this is a tough one.
 It is way too easy to be critical.
 At work, as managers, we are required to do it.
 At home, as parents, we feel an obligation to do it.
 But Jesus is clear.
 It is a “critical spirit” that is the problem.
 God’s goal for us that we leave the judging up to Him.
 It is simply not our job to do that.